 As tech companies scrambled last year to come to terms with a rapidly changing digital landscape, cloud gaming witnessed significant growth and investment, with more to come in 2021.

 2020 was an entirely unprecedented year, with the pandemic disrupting almost every industry, and completely annihilating some.
-But ‘gaming-as-a-service’ or cloud gaming grew by leaps and bounds, generating a revenue of $159.3 billion in 2020, a year-on-year growth of 9.3%.
+But surprisingly, ‘gaming-as-a-service’ or cloud gaming grew by leaps and bounds and is expected to continue its trajectory.
 While cloud trends continue to appear in different industries, gaming is no different.

 Cloud gaming works by hosting and running games on powerful remote servers, and sending a video stream of the action to your gaming device via the internet.Tech giants have thrown their weight behind this form of gaming in a big way.
 Microsoft made an announcement to bring cloud gaming to PCs and iOS devices by spring 2021, with Xbox Game Pass Ultimate, that lets users play Xbox games on non-Xbox devices.
 Google and Nvidia teamed up to bring cloud gaming to LG’s smart TVs in 2021.
 And Amazon announced Luna, its cloud gaming platform, in September of 2020.

 A report by Mordor Intelligence valued the cloud gaming market at $1.15 billion in 2020, and predicted it would grow to $2.7 billion by 2026, at a compound annual growth rate of 15.3% from 2021 to 2026.
 As we inch towards a future where almost everything - entertainment, work, security, storage - is on the cloud, a few key trends could shape the adoption of cloud gaming in 2021.

 Low latency and high speeds are critical to cloud gaming, particularly in competitive games where a delay lasting even a millisecond could mean the difference between winning and losing.